-The Master of Marketing Management (MMM) program equips graduates and professionals from any discipline to become evidence-based decision makers, innovative problem solvers, responsible social citizens, and future leaders.
-The MMM program provides specialised knowledge and skills in the area of marketing, and can be tailored to include a second specialisation.
+The Master of Marketing Management (MMM) program equips graduates and professionals from any discipline outside of business to become evidence-based decision makers, innovative problem solvers, responsible social citizens, and future leaders.
+The MMM program provides knowledge and skills in the area of marketing to supplement business leadership and managerial skills from non-business backgrounds.

 - Evidence-based thought leaders